beiweitemderbeste/fullstackopen_translation_de/part_1/part_1d.md

 > Event handling has proven to be a difficult topic in previous iterations of this course.

-Event Handling hat sich in vorangegangenen Ausgaben dieses Kurses als schwierig erwiesen.
+Event Handling hat sich in vorangegangenen Ausgaben dieses Kurses als schwieriges Thema erwiesen.

 > For this reason we will revisit the topic.

-Aus diesem Grund schauen wir uns das Thema nochmal an.
+Aus diesem Grund schauen wir uns dieses Thema nochmal an.

 > Let's assume that we're developing this simple application with the following component App: